 In March 2017, the FDA issued a warning confirming that breast implants cause BIA-ALCL cancer which is a cancer of the immune system however the history of breast implants causing breast implant associated lymphoma cancer and other cancers goes much farther back.
-The first case of lymphoma due to breast implants was reported in 1997, and now as of November 1, 2018, there are 615 confirmed cases.
+The first case of lymphoma due to breast implants was reported in 1997, and now as of February 8, 2019, there are 688 confirmed cases and 16 known deaths.
 The actual number of cases of BIA-ALCL is likely to be much higher because identification of and testing for BIA-ALCL is hardly known by doctors and surgeons and so not available to most women with breast implants and symptoms.

 Despite the mounting cases of BIA-ALCL and other cancers occurring from breast implants and being reported on an ongoing basis, manufacturers submitted to the FDA and the FDA approved more textured implants for sale as late as September, 2016, knowing that these textured implants are particularly linked and responsible for BIA-ALCL.
 In fact, the incidence rate for BIA-ALCL for Allergan textured implants (old and new) is approximately 1 in 4,000 from US and Australian studies.
 Health Canada and the FDA are failing in their duty to the public by failing to ensure full disclosure and warnings are placed on breast implants regarding the illness, autoimmune diseases and cancers they cause.
 It should be no surprise that silicone and breast implants cause cancer and profound health problems as silicone is made with several carcinogenic and highly inflammatory chemicals however that too is hidden from the public by the manufacturers of silicone and the manufactures of breast implants and also by Health Canada and the FDA who approve and govern the sales of breast implants in North America.
 If you have textured implants and symptoms of BIA-ALCL you need to push for testing.

-Here is the FDA’s recent announcement and information on BIA-ALCL: https://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/ucm239995.htm
+Here are the FDA’s recent announcement and information on BIA-ALCL:

 Here is the American Society of Plastic Surgeons’ current information on BIA-ALCL: https://www.plasticsurgery.org/for-medical-professionals/quality-and-registries/bia-alcl-frequently-asked-questions.

-Please join the facebook pages specifically in regard to BIA-ALCL where you can speak with other ladies with experience:
+Please join the facebook groups and pages specifically in regard to BIA-ALCL where you can speak with other ladies with experience: